Major League Soccer (MLS) is still a smaller betting market compared to other major sports. But interest in the sport has increased in recent years.

 Like most small market sports, there is money to be made betting MLS, provided you know the competition inside and out.
 The low betting limits are not a sign of confidence from the oddsmakers.
 They simply can’t pay too much attention to MLS markets because their handle on them is a paltry sum compared to broader markets.

 If you truly want to win at MLS, devote yourself to understand the game of soccer and then dive into the league itself.
 Learn the coaches, teams, and understand the rivalries, different pitches, and playing environments.

 However, keep in mind that if you do become a successful MLS handicapper, you may not get action for long.
 If you’re max betting these markets, that may draw the attention of management and your account may be limited.

-The biggest difference between the MLS and other professional leagues worldwide is the lack of promotion and regulation.
+The most significant between the MLS and other top soccer leagues is the lack of promotion and regulation.
 The NASL would seem like a likely partner for a promotion and regulation scheme in North America, but there are no plans to introduce this format.

 The playoff format is also a big difference from most European football leagues.
 Most leagues have domestic cups, but the league champion (by default, there is no postseason), almost across the board, is the team with the best regular-season record.

 The playoff format isn’t utilized in most other soccer leagues.
-It is likely that league went this route to make the MLS more related to North American fans.
+The league went this route to make the MLS more relatable to North American fans.
 All the major professional sports in the United States and Canada use a similar playoff format to decide a champion.